Night Tempo

-Jung Kyung-ho (정경호; born February 14, 1986), better known as Night Tempo, is a South Korean future funk producer known for his Showa Groove series of remixes of 1980's Japanese city pop.
+Jung Kyung-ho (Note: 정경호) (born February 14, 1986), better known as Night Tempo, is a South Korean future funk producer known for his Showa Groove series of remixes of 1980's Japanese city pop.
 Jung started producing music in 2015, but achieved fame in 2016 with his remix of Mariya Takeuchi's single "Plastic Love," which was uploaded on the YouTube music channel Artzie Music on March 11, 2016, and received over 7 million views on YouTube.

 Early life and career

 Jung was born on February 14, 1986, in Seoul.
 As he grew up, he started listening to artists such as Daft Punk, Toshiki Kadomatsu, and Miho Nakayama.
 His father purchased items from overseas, giving Jung Nakayama's single "Catch Me" as a souvenir.
 He became a computer programmer and worked night shifts, collecting items such as cassette tapes as the Vaporwave genre rose in the early 2010s.

 Music career

 Jung started DJing and producing as a hobby during his time as a programmer in 2009, and in 2014 he posted his works on SoundCloud.
 He came up with the name "Night Tempo" as he produced at mostly at night.
 On March 11, 2016, the YouTube music channel Artzie Music featured Jung's remix of "Plastic Love" by Mariya Takeuchi.
 With the remix, he started gaining popularity among future funk fans in South Korea, Japan, Taiwan, and the United States.
 The remix also boosted the popularity of the original.
 He started the label Neoncity Records with a friend from Hong Kong as future funk started to become more popular.
 He gained attention for its revival of 1980s Japanese genre known as city pop, helping give birth to the future funk subgenre of the vaporwave.

 Under the title of the "Showa Idol Groove" series, he has released official re-edits of songs by artists from the 1980s, such as Wink and Anri.
 He remixed singles from the duo BaBe on February 14, 2020, releasing it on his birthday while also gaining a release from the original label.
 He also created a music video for the remixes as well as holding a release party.
 On April 29, 2020, he released the fifth Showa Groove remixes for Yuki Saito.
 On August 7, 2020, he released a Showa Groove remix of Shizuka Kudo's songs, including "Arashi no Sugao."